irtgal/zorman_meni/README.md

     docker-compose up
     ```

-3. Wait for the containers to build and start.

-4. Access the Laravel application at [http://localhost:8080](http://localhost:8080).
+3. Access the Laravel application at [http://localhost:8080](http://localhost:8080).

-5. Make sure to stop the containers when you're done:
+4. When you're done, stop the containers by running:

     ```
     docker-compose down
     ```

 For more information about Docker and Docker Compose, please refer to their respective documentation.